mcint170/Website/about.md

 layout: about
 ---

-The name is Brandon McIntyre.
 I am an aspiring Data Scientist with an insatiable appetite for learning.
 When not cooking delicious food or doing school work, I am on YouTube learning and trying out cool new things.